“Twenty years from now, you will be more disappointed by the things you did not do than by the ones you did do.”

 Taakasan Omiyage (Many Gifts)

-Like most men, I seldom cry.
-I cry at soppy movies or following the death of a relative or a friend.
-Only once, have I cried at something different than a film or death.
-It was a warm summer day when I was fourteen years old, on a plane bound for my home in August 1979.
-I sobbed uncontrollably for almost two hours because I didn’t want to go home.
+Like most men, I (Paul Heller, Founder of Fifty-Plus Nomad) only cry at sappy movies or following the death of a relative or a friend.
+Only once have I cried at something different than a film or death.
+It was a warm summer day when I was fourteen years old, on a plane bound for my home in August 1979, and I sobbed uncontrollably for two hours because I did not want to go home.

-I wanted to stay in Yaizu, Japan, a small town located halfway between Tokyo and Nagoya, where I’d spent the previous two months as an exchange student.
+I wanted to stay in Yaizu, Japan, a small town halfway between Tokyo and Nagoya, where I had spent the previous two months as an exchange student.

-This was the first time I’d ever left the country for a long and life-changing experience.
-In Yaizu, I always met new friends, learned about a different way of life, and received generous gifts and attention.
-I didn’t feel fat, clumsy, stupid, or bored.
+Going to Japan was the first time I had ever left the country for a long and life-changing experience.
+In Yaizu, I always met new friends, learned about an unusual way of life, and received generous gifts and attention.
+I did not feel fat, clumsy, stupid, or bored.
 Instead, I felt alive and treasured.

 I did not want to go home and:

 I was the first American most of the Japanese in Yaizu had ever met.
-When I walked down the street, little kids stopped to feel my skin and my hair.
+Little kids stopped to feel my skin and hair when I walked down the street.
 On the third day there, I accompanied my host brother, Hideshi, to his high school.
 As I walked down the hallway, the students gawked at me.
 Every day for the next three weeks, the students would bring me little gifts like antique silver coins.

-Even though I was younger than most of the students, I led them in English conversation classes.
-I loved telling the students about the USA and learning, even though they were painfully shy, about their families and lives.
+Even though I was younger than most students, I led them in English conversation classes.
 The English teachers sought my advice on grammar and conversation questions.
+I loved telling the students about the USA and learning about their families and lives even though they were painfully shy.

-- gave me a yukata (a male kimono) and a gold embossed certificate of appreciation, and
+- Gave me a yukata (a male kimono) and a gold embossed certificate of appreciation.

 After the school session finished, I followed my host mother, Yukiko, on her daily chores for the rest of my stay.
 Yukiko taught piano to students of all ages.
+Her students and friends took me on city tours, invited me to visit their clubs, and entertained me with elaborate, sake-drenched dinners.
 When I arrived at her students’ or colleagues’ homes, they would set out intricately arranged plates of sumiko, a square-shaped watermelon that cost about $25 a pound.
-Her students and friends took me on tours of the city, invited me to visit their clubs, and even entertained me with elaborate, sake drenched dinners.

 When I left Japan, I grappled with two luggage carts overloaded by three heavy boxes and two bulging suitcases.
 The Japanese host families gathered in the gallery above the departure area pointed at me and muttered taakasan omiyage (many gifts).
-For these families, my excessive baggage was a point of pride – a subtle indication of their fellow citizens’ hospitality.
+My excessive baggage was a point of pride for these families – a subtle indication of their fellow citizens’ hospitality.

 Never in my life have I felt so special as my stay in Yaizu.
 It is no wonder that I cried.
-Every time I think about my time in Japan, I see living symbols of humanity’s innate goodness.
-I feel so blessed that I was able to feel the loving embrace of the people of Yaizu when I needed it most.
+Whenever I think about my time in Japan, I see living symbols of humanity’s innate goodness.
+I feel so blessed to have felt the loving embrace of the people of Yaizu when I needed it most.

 My Journey Into Czarist Russia

-While I was studying Russian in Saint Petersburg in 1994, Rachel, a fellow student, invited me to visit a friend in Gatchina.
-Gatchina a small suburb about 30 minutes outside of the city, is known for its somewhat modest Czarist-era summer palace.
-Since I did not have anything else to do, I decided to accompany Rachel.
-(Note: Rachel was one of the most intelligent people I’ve ever met.
-She was a trained nurse from Australia who worked with the Aborigines.
-She could speak all six major Aboriginal dialects fluently.
-Her ability to learn Russian fast was awesome.)
+While studying Russian in Saint Petersburg in 1994, Rachel, a fellow student, invited me to visit a friend in Gatchina.
+Gatchina, a small suburb about 30 minutes outside the city, is known for its modest Czarist-era summer palace.
+Since I had nothing else to do, I decided to accompany Rachel.
+(Note: Rachel was one of the most intelligent people I have ever met.
+She was a trained nurse from Australia who could fluently speak all six major Aboriginal dialects.
+Her ability to learn Russian fast was tremendous).

-When we arrived in Gatchina, we rushed into a room in the basement of the palace covered with copious Russian hors d’oeuvres and vodka.
+When we arrived in Gatchina, we rushed into a room in the palace’s basement covered with copious Russian hors d’oeuvres and vodka.

-After we enjoyed the lunch, a palace tour guide showed us the museum and castle.
+After enjoying lunch, a palace tour guide showed us the museum and castle.
 About an hour into the tour, the palace closed, but we stayed and spent several hours in the palace alone.

-We danced in an elegant Czarist ballroom to waltz music played on an old cassette player.
-Then we visited hidden nooks in the basement filled with small gold artifacts from the palace hidden from public viewing.
+We waltzed in an elegant Czarist ballroom to music played on an old cassette player.
+Then we visited hidden nooks in the basement filled with tiny gold artifacts from the palace hidden from public viewing.
 As we began to leave, the couple invited us back to their home to enjoy even more food and vodka.
 Then, we caught the late train back to Saint Petersburg.

-I realize that many tourists would have spent hundreds of dollars for the chance to see a palace after hours.
+Many tourists would have spent hundreds of dollars for the chance to see a palace after hours.
 It only cost me fifty cents for the train tickets and a couple of dollars for wine.
 Yet, the experience was priceless.
-What started as a simple visit to a new friend ended up being one of the most magical days of my life.
+What started as a simple visit to a new friend was one of my life’s most magical days.